designMoreWeb/smart-travel-itinerary-generator/docs/blog.md

 - 🗺️ Tenryu-ji Temple (temple): Zen garden
 - 🗺️ Tea Ceremony (cultural): Experience traditional hospitality
 🍽️ Meal Tip: Vegetarian options near Arashiyama

+🙌 Wrap-Up

+This project shows how generative AI can move from novelty to utility—making real-world tasks faster, smarter, and more human.
+Whether you’re planning a solo escape or a family adventure, this assistant helps turn ideas into experiences.

+Thanks for reading!
+🧠 Built by @designMoreWeb